turbot/guardrails-docs/docs/runbooks/getting-started-aws/create-calculated-exception/index.md

 Click `Update` to update the policy.

-## Attach the calculated policy to your AWS account
+## Step 3: Attach the calculated policy to your AWS account

 To attach this policy to your AWS account, so it will apply to all buckets in the account, choose your account as the `Resource`.
 <p><img alt="aws_start_5_attach_calc_policy_to_account" src="/images/docs/guardrails/runbooks/getting-started-aws/create-calculated-exception/aws-start-5-attach-calc-policy-to-account.png"/></p><br/>